-QRMI expects to settle the previous month's options on their expiration dates and distribute a portion of the net income from the options premiums.
+QRMI and XRMI expect to settle their previous month's options on their expiration dates and distribute a portion of the net income from their options premiums.
 Portfolio managers then enter into new one month options positions and the process repeats monthly.